- Applying to study

 Commonwealth Grants Scheme (CGS)

-The Australian government provides a contribution towards the costs of an agreed number of University places each year via the Commonwealth Grants Scheme.
+The Australian government provides a contribution towards the costs of University places each year via the Commonwealth Grants Scheme.
 These places are known as Commonwealth supported places, with students paying the remaining fee amount, known as their Student Contribution.
-Please refer to the DIICCSRTE website (opens in a new window) for more information.
+Please refer to the Department of Education and Training website (opens in a new window) for more information.

 Commonwealth Higher Education Student Support Number (CHESSN)